-An introductory macroeconomics course for social work majors with emphasis on the economic issues that social workers are likely to encounter in the course of their jobs.
-The course is designed to help the social work student to understand the basics of United States and global economics including: how the economy works; how economic policy is developed and implemented; how economic policy can impact upon social workers, their clients, and the services they provide.
+An introductory macroeconomics course for liberal arts majors with emphasis on the economic issues that citizens are likely to encounter.
+The course is designed to help students understand the basics of United States and global economics including how the economy works and how economic policy is developed and implemented.

 - Prerequisite: GSR 102 or equivalent

 This course focuses on present-day American families, comparing them to families throughout history and exploring implications for the future.
 Special attention is given to the racial and ethnic diversity of contemporary families and strengths and challenges these families confront.
 The impact families have on society along with the impact public policies have on families are examined throughout the course.

 FCS 309 - Marriages and Families: Diversity and Change (3)

 Covering basic concepts and research in the areas of marriages, families, and intimate relationships, students address the challenges and opportunities individuals have in these areas as they move through the lifespan.
 Topics include family structures and functions, sex/gender roles, courtship and dating, cohabitation, unions and marriages, parenting, divorce, remarriage, and stepfamilies, with an emphasis on the diversity of today's relationships today and how they have changed from the past.